 How To Choose

-There are a number of things to consider when buying a turkey.
-First and foremost: how many people are you serving?
-From here you should consider how many adults versus children, whether they are light or heavy eaters, and whether or not you want leftovers.
-These will all help you determine how big of a turkey you need.
+There are a number of considerations when buying a turkey.
+Firstly, how many people are you serving?
+From here you should consider how many adults versus children, whether they’re light or heavy eaters, and whether or not you want leftovers.

 Fresh or Frozen?